jkalter86/NBA-Shot-Chart-Analysis/README.md

 • Can run for each team; outputting the current roster and either current or historical shot data

-• Below is the LA Clippers Chart for the 2019-20 season so far:
+• Below is the LA Clippers Chart for the 2019-20 season pre Covid-19 shutdown:

 ![Alt text](https://github.com/jkalter86/NBA-Shot-Chart-Analysis/blob/master/LA%20Clippers.png)